jrgparkinson/mushy-layer/README.md

 $ ./mushyLayer2d.Linux.64.mpiCC.gfortran.OPT.MPI.ex inputs
 ```

-where inputs a file in /execSubcycle/
+where inputs is a file in `/execSubcycle/`.

+For more details on how to setup your inputs file for the problem you're interested in, see `/docs/RunningTheMushyLayerCode.md/`.

 # Documentation
 Documentation can be generated using Doyxgen if it is installed.
 A default configuration file can be found in the `/docs/` directory, which can be run via: